-Bradford Factor Score Calculator
+Bradford Factor Calculator UK – Calculate Absence Scores

 The Blaze HR Bradford Factor calculator works out a score to show the impact of frequent short-term absences.

-How is the Bradford Factor calculated?
+How the Bradford Factor Calculator Works?

 Take the number of times someone has missed work (let’s call that E), square it, and then multiply that by the total days they’ve actually been away (that’s D).
 So, the math is E² × D. That’s your Bradford Factor.